 Blake Road Reserve

 Pacific Steel has taken pride for many years in supporting their local Otahuhu community through a range of projects including sponsorship of sporting teams and local organisations.
-Early in 2015 the decision was made to invest in local facilities that support our community that could provide benefit not only for today, but for many more years to come.
-We engaged Auckland City Council and began looking into how we work together under a public-private partnership to provide true community benefits through enhanced local facilities.
+Early in 2015 the decision was made to invest in local facilities which support our community and provide benefit, not only for today, but for many more years to come.
+We engaged Auckland City Council and began looking into how we could work together under a public-private partnership to provide true community benefits through enhanced local facilities.

 A number of projects were suggested; however, the decision was made to restore a local community park that had been neglected for a number of years.
 The Blake Road Reserve was once a hub of activity for the community with an active BMX track, open spaces and sheltered trees around the perimeter.
 Unfortunately, through lack of use, the community lost interest in the greenspace and the facilities had begun to fade away.